How2Rev/How2rev.github.io/index.md

 Modules aren't sorted by difficulties but by theme.
 Only C01 will be easier for introduction, the rest of modules will have linear difficulties in the challenge list.

+Also, only C01 will contains challenge source.
+For the other modules, you will need to work hard.

 # C01 - EntryPoint to reverse path

 In this module, you will learn the very basic of reverse :